pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 TDecision
 ---------

-The type variable :type:`~eventsourcing.dcb.domain.TDecision` represents any subclass of :class:`~eventsourcing.dcb.domain.Decision`.
+The type variable :type:`~eventsourcing.domain_new.TDecision` represents any subclass of :class:`~eventsourcing.domain_new.Decision`.
 It will be used as a type parameter to define generic types that can be specialized to work with one kind of decision or another.